 #Detect missing overrides using a Roslyn Analyzer

-You can check if you should implement Equals and GetHashCode for structs in your applications using a Roslyn analyzer.
-The good news is the free analyzer I've made already contains rules for that: https://github.com/meziantou/Meziantou.Analyzer.
+You can detect missing overrides in your application using a Roslyn analyzer.
+The free analyzer I've created already includes rules for this: https://github.com/meziantou/Meziantou.Analyzer.

 You can install the Visual Studio extension or the NuGet package to analyze your code: